Noitcereon/electricity-data-consolidator/README.md

 - Fetch MeterData from the El Overblik API as .csv file in custom period.

 ## Install
-This section is split in two:
+This section is split in three:
 1. How to install the application from a distribution .zip file (`electricity-data-consolidator-x-distribution.zip`)
 2. Making a distribution file from source code
+3. Making an installer for Windows with [jpackage](https://docs.oracle.com/en/java/javase/17/docs/specs/man/jpackage.html).

 ### Installation from zip file